honest-todd/venv-tutorial/README.md

-# Python Virtual Environments
+# Python Virtual Envirements
 ### _If you are a frequent Python user you have likely encountered issues handling package dependancies.
-Luckily Virtual Environments allow users to manage multiple combinations of packages without affecting the main global instillation.
+Luckily virtual envirement allow users to manage multiple combinations of packages without affecting the main global instillation.
 In this tutorial you will learn how to create and manage differnet environments with the lightweight package `venv`._
 #
 # Instructions
 ## 1. Make sure Python is installed